 E-Verify employers across the U.S.

-This page lists E-Verify employers across all 50 U.S. states.
-If you're on F-1 status and planning to use your STEM OPT extension, your employer must be enrolled in E-Verify, full stop, and this is where you find them.
-Browse by state, search by company name, or explore the top employers by volume to narrow your job search to organizations that already meet the federal requirement.
+E-Verify employers operate in all 50 U.S. states.
+If you're on F-1 status planning to use your STEM OPT extension, your employer must be enrolled in E-Verify, and this is where you find them.
+Search by state, by company name, or by top employers to narrow your job search to organizations that already meet the federal requirement.

 What's on Migrate Mate